Paraíba: Geology

 Initially, the nomenclature for this tourmaline was "Paraíba tourmaline".
-Note the capitalization and the accent on the "i".
-In 2006, the LMHC (Laboratory Manual Harmonization Committee) agreed that "paraiba" should refer to a variety of tourmaline, and not indicate a geographic origin.
-Note "paraiba" is not capitalized, and does not have an accent on the "i".
-For more information on paraiba tourmaline, see article on tourmaline.
-The term "paraiba tourmaline" may now refer to gems found in Brazil, Nigeria, and Mozambique that contain copper and have the characteristic blue-green color.
+In 2006, the LMHC (Laboratory Manual Harmonization Committee) agreed that "Paraíba" should be simplified to "paraiba" and should refer to a variety of tourmaline instead of indicating a geographic origin.
+The term "paraiba tourmaline" may now refer to gems found in Brazil, Nigeria, and Mozambique that contain copper and have the characteristic fluorescent blue-green color.